 Some new technologies will even allow you to eliminate backhauls entirely by harnessing the power of a logistics network that stretches far beyond your own supply chain.

 Experts estimate that as many as 40% of trucks on the road are empty at any given time.
 Many times these trucks are journeying back to their original pick-up empty because traditional load-matching approaches lack the raw data needed to match a time-sensitive shipment to available capacity in real-time.
 All that changes when you have a solution capable of drawing capacity and shipment data from hundreds of shippers within a mutual network, and analyzing that data against various real-time conditions, such as stop delays, traffic congestion and disruptive weather events.
 An industry that can better share capacity among its shippers and carriers is an industry that can better withstand massive disruptions like COVID-19, as well as major economic downturns and capacity crunches.

 In many ways, FourKites’ Lane Connect is the leading example of this kind of tool.
 By combining machine learning with data gathered from within your extended freight network, Lane Connect helps you identify overlapping lanes between partners in your logistics network, optimize freight planning and share capacity between dedicated fleets.

-These are some of the strategies that top companies are using right now to guarantee availability of supply chain capacity and streamline their businesses:
+These are some of the strategies that top companies are using right now to guarantee availability of supply chain capacity, improve supply chain management, and streamline their businesses:

-If you want to find out more about how real-time visibility can help you get the most out of your available capacity, I invite you to get in touch with our team at email@example.com.
+If you want to find out more about how real-time visibility can help you get the most out of your available capacity, I invite you to schedule a demo.